‘Same But Different’: Lightning On Jupiter Is Surprisingly Similar To That On Earth, Reveals Juno Study

 But the findings did reveal something important about Jupiter’s atmospheric composition and circulation.
 Because the gas giant orbits the sun five times farther than Earth does, it gets 25 times less sunlight than our planet.

-This means that the sun’s rays are powerful enough to heat Jupiter’s equator, which creates stability in the region’s upper atmosphere and prevents warm air to rise up from within.
+This means that the sun’s rays are powerful enough to heat Jupiter’s equator, which creates stability in the region’s upper atmosphere and prevents warm air from rising up from within.
 (Jupiter’s atmosphere derives the majority of its heat from within the planet itself, notes NASA.)

 But the poles are a different story and don’t have the same atmospheric stability because their upper atmosphere doesn’t receive the same amount of heat.
 Therefore, warm gases from the planet’s interior are rising up at the poles, creating the recipe for lighting.

 Juno is bound to make its 13th flyby of Jupiter on July 16.
-Perhaps the spacecraft will be able to find answers for the remaining questions when it swoops over the planet’s mysterious clod tops once more.
+Perhaps the spacecraft will be able to find answers for the remaining questions when it swoops over the planet’s mysterious cloud tops once more.

 Although this upcoming enterprise was slated to mark the end of the Juno mission, NASA might allow the spacecraft to keep doing its magic for an additional three years, the Inquisitr reported yesterday.